 As well as assessment methods being valid, the evidence presented must also be valid.
-For example, it would not be appropriate to present an organisation's policy on "child protection" as evidence towards the requirement of unit 2.
-It may be more appropriate for the learner and assessor to have a discussion about the policy and for the learner to explain how it is relevant, illustrated with examples from their work of their compliance to the requirements.
+For example, it would not be appropriate to present an organisation's policy document on legislation, codes of practice and ethnic requirements, as evidence towards Unit AG30.
+Learning Outcome 1 "Understand legislation and codes of practice which impact on their role" as it would not allow valid assessment of that criteria.
+It would be more appropriate for the learner and assessor to have a discussion about the policy and for the learner to explain how it is relevant, illustrated with examples of their compliance to the requirements.
 This discussion could then be assessed by the assessor and recorded as evidence.